Getty Images/iStockphoto

 What is a roaming profile, and how does it work?

-Microsoft's roaming profiles give IT administrators a basic option to provide users with their personal settings and data on any Windows device or virtual desktop connected to the corporate network.
+Microsoft roaming profiles give IT administrators a basic way to provide users with their personal settings and data across Windows devices or virtual desktops connected to the corporate network.
+They remain a simple, time-tested option, but modern desktop and virtual desktop environments often require IT teams to weigh roaming profiles against newer profile management approaches such as FSLogix profile containers.

 Windows systems maintain a profile for each user who logs in to the OS.
 The user's profile folder contains user-specific data and user's packaged data on customizations such as application configuration data, browser history, documents, photos and much more.